Sergi Canós: 2019–20 season

-2020–21
+2020–21 season

 Due to the unavailability and subsequent departure on loan of Saïd Benrahma, Canós began the 2020–21 season primarily in a starting role on the left wing.
 His performances and four goals in December 2020 (which included the first hat-trick of his career, in 3–2 win over Cardiff City on Boxing Day) won him nominations for the Championship Player of the Month and PFA Fans' Championship Player of the Month awards.
-Canós finished the 2020–21 season with career highs in appearances (55) and goals (9) and celebrated promotion to the Premier League with victory in the 2021 Championship play-off Final.
+Canós finished a "career-defining" 2020–21 season with career highs in appearances (55) and goals (9) and celebrated promotion to the Premier League with victory in the 2021 Championship play-off final.

-2021–22
+2021–22 season

 On the opening night of Brentford's 2021–22 season, Canós scored the club's first Premier League goal in a 2–0 win over Arsenal, with a low driving shot which was later voted the club's Goal of the Season.
 Aside from his natural wing role, during much the season Canós was often deployed as a right wing back and on occasion, as a forward.
 Following one month out with a thigh injury, Canós made his 35th appearance of the campaign on the final day of the Premier League season versus Leeds United.
 He entered the match as a substitute on 63 minutes and 12 minutes later, he levelled the score at 1–1 with his fourth goal of the season, a header.
 Booked for removing his shirt while celebrating, Canós received a second yellow card two minutes later for a tackle on Raphinha.
 Following Kristoffer Ajer's departure from the match injured in the 77th minute and with no substitutes remaining, Canós' sending off reduced Brentford to 9 men.

-2022–23
+2022–23 season and loan to Olympiacos

 Following an appearance in Brentford's first match of the 2022–23 pre-season, a hamstring injury saw Canós miss the first month of the regular season.
-Restricted to sporadic substitute appearances and in competition with five other wide players, Canós joined Super League Greece club Olympiacos on loan until the end of the 2022–23 season on the final day of the winter transfer window.
-On his second appearance, five days after the death of his mother, Canós scored his first goal for the club in a 6–1 victory over Panetolikos.
+Restricted to sporadic substitute appearances, in competition with five other wide players and unwilling to play wing back, Canós joined Super League Greece club Olympiacos on loan until the end of the 2022–23 season on the final day of the winter transfer window.
+During a spell affected by a knee injury, he scored four goals in eight appearances.
+On 1 June 2023, the one-year option on Canós' contract was exercised, but he was not involved in Brentford's 2023–24 pre-season campaign and transferred away from Brentford on 20 August 2023.
+He ended his career with the club on 246 appearances and 36 goals across his two spells and as its record appearance-maker for a player born outside the British Isles, having overtaken former teammate Toumani Diagouraga.